mikeshulman/narya/README.md

 ### Parametrically discrete types

-Discreteness is an experimental feature.
+Discreteness is an experimental (and probably temporary) feature.
 A (strictly parametrically) *discrete* type, in the sense meant here, is one whose higher-dimensional versions are all definitionally subsingletons.
 That is, if `b1 : A⁽ᵈ⁾ a` and `b2 : A⁽ᵈ⁾ a`, then `b1` and `b2` are convertible (this is implemented as an η-rule).
 Discreteness is currently restricted to arity 1 (including dTT), and can be enabled by the `-discreteness` flag (which is not included in `-dtt`).
 When discreteness is enabled, a declared type will be discrete if

 1. It is a datatype;
 2. It has no parameters;